-7. INVESTMENT IN JOINT VENTURES
+8. INVESTMENT IN JOINT VENTURES

 On July 14, 2020, Skyline Commercial REIT entered into a partnership in High Plains Building 6, LP ("High Plains").
+High Plains owns land for development into commercial buildings available for future leasing opportunities.
 Skyline Commercial REIT holds a 75% partnership interest in High Plains and shares joint control with a third party that owns the remaining 25% interest of High Plains.
-Skyline Commercial REIT has classified its investment as a joint venture as decisions about relevant activities require unanimous consent of both parties.
+On October 14, 2021, Skyline Commercial REIT acquired the remaining 25% interest of High Plains.
+The results of this acquisition are included in these financial statements from the date of acquisition under investment properties.
+Previous to the acquisition date, Skyline Commercial REIT had classified its investment as a joint venture as decisions about relevant activities require unanimous consent of both parties and accounted for the investment using the equity method.